Great to be with you, Rush Limbaugh, executing assigned host duties flawlessly.

 Ask Monica Lewinsky how nice they are.

-I mean, it's fun to listen to, I'm sure it was fun to do, but at the end of the day, in in terms of changing people's minds, Clinton equals Democrat equals a help people.
+This is, this is it's pointless to have these conversations with people I mean it's fun to listen to, I'm sure it was fun to do, but at the end of the day, in in terms of changing people's minds, Clinton equals Democrat equals.

-I equal Republican equals controversy equals don't help people.
+I equal Republican equals Controversy equals don't help people.

 So what am I left to do?